slipperyseal/sneakygps/README.md

 It features UTM readout which is a common coodinate system used on paper maps.

-This program is written for the zero, a tiny pre-emptive multitasking kernel for AVR microcontrollers.
+This program is written for zero, a tiny pre-emptive multitasking kernel for AVR microcontrollers.

 [Check out Zero](https://github.com/TechnoCosmic/zero)